David O'Callaghan (dual player)

 David O'Callaghan (born 18 October 1983) is an Irish hurler who plays at right corner forward on the Dublin county team.
 He is a former dual player having represented the Dublin county football team between 2003 and 2007.
 O'Callaghan currently plays his club hurling for his home club St Mark's.
+He retired from the sport in November 2017.

 Playing career

+Speaking in 2020, O'Callaghan recalled that he initially focused on hurling during his youth, despite early interest from football selectors.
+He described his first Leinster minor hurling final appearance in 2000 at Croke Park as overwhelming, admitting he struggled with nerves on the occasion.
+The following year, he briefly switched to football, enjoying a successful minor campaign that included an appearance in an All-Ireland final, which brought him into greater prominence.

-O'Callaghan is a Dublin hurler, who made a decision in 2005 to concentrate on Gaelic football.
+O'Callaghan made a decision in 2005 to concentrate on Gaelic football.
 O'Cllaghan has two Leinster senior football medals, although he is yet to establish himself as a player on the starting panel.
 O'Callaghan's club St Marks won the Senior Club Hurling 'B' Championship in 2006.
 O'Callaghan finished the game with a total of 0-05 points in the clubs famous victory.
 St Marks won the Intermediate championship in 2005 taking them to the Senior Club Hurling 'B' championship in 2006 and now this year's win will entitle the club to play in the 'A' championship with Dublin's top clubs.
 In honour of O'Callaghan's hurling club performances for St Marks in 2006, he was named on the 2006 Dublin Bus/Evening Herald Blue Star hurling XV.

 He won the Leinster Minor Football Championship with Dublin in 2001.

+He later balanced both codes at under-21 and senior levels but experienced recurring hamstring injuries.
+O’Callaghan noted that management increasingly encouraged players to specialise, though he valued any opportunity to represent Dublin.
+After limited involvement with the senior football team in the mid-2000s, he stepped away in 2007 to travel, citing a belief that he was not central to the team’s plans and a long-standing ambition to return to hurling.